What is NAP Consistency?

 Also called

-NAP Accuracy, Local Business Consistency
+NAP Accuracy, Business NAP Consistency

 Often discussed with